dmrazzy/starlark/spec.md

 not part of a valid encoding of a code point is replaced by the UTF-8 encoding of the replacement character, U+FFFD.

-If x is an iterable sequence of int values, the result is a `bytes` whose elements are those integers.
+If x is an iterable of int values, the result is a `bytes` whose elements are those integers.
 It is an error if any element is not in the range 0-255.